tlseminar/tlseminar.github.io/web/content/post/tls-13.md

 > _The various flaws identified in TLS 1.2 and below, be they implementation- or specification-based, have prompted the TLS Working Group to adopt an "analysis-before-deployment" design paradigm in drafting the next version of the protocol.
 After a development process of many months, the [TLS 1.3 specification](https://github.com/tlswg/tls13-spec) is nearly complete.
 In the spirit of contributing towards this new design philosophy, we model the TLS 1.3 specification using the Tamarin prover, a tool for the automated analysis of security protocols._

 The authors are able to prove that [revision 10](https://tools.ietf.org/html/draft-ietf-tls-tls13-10) of the specification meets the goals of authenticated key exchange for any combination of unilaterally or mutually authenticated handshakes.
 Further, the authors discovered a new, unknown attack on the protocol during a PSK-resumption handshake.
-The [11th revision](https://tools.ietf.org/html/draft-ietf-tls-tls13-11) of the protocol is slated to include a fix for this attack.
-TODO: we're now at revision 18/19? should have an update on this
+The [11th revision](https://tools.ietf.org/html/draft-ietf-tls-tls13-11) of the protocol is includes a fix for this attack.

 ### Protocol Model